justme99/juju/openam/README.md

 This release of OpenAM is meant for evaluation purposes only and will violate the license terms if used in a production environment.
 There is no limitation in features of the product.

+The 'unit-get public-address' call in Juju install hook needs to return a Fully Qualified Domain Name (FQDN), just an IP address will abort the installation.

 Other limitations of this charm
 - Autoscaling is not supported in this charm release
 - Only OpenDJ is tested as a user repository for authenticate users